leap-stc/leap-stc.github.io/book/policies/users_roles.md

 # Users and Categories

-**Version 1 - 2022-05-09**
+**Version 2 - 2022-10-25**

-Access to the LEAP-Pangeo Hub will be categoryed based on roles in LEAP.
+Access to the LEAP-Pangeo Hub will depend on the [LEAP Membership Structure](https://leap.columbia.edu/wp-content/uploads/2022/09/LEAP-Membership-and-Space-Policy-Sept-2022.pdf).
 Membership in a particular category will be implemented via [GitHub Teams](https://docs.github.com/en/organizations/organizing-members-into-teams) in the [leap-stc](https://github.com/orgs/leap-stc/teams) GitHub organization.